jaypipes/ghw/README.md

 * `ghw.GraphicsCard.DeviceInfo` is a pointer to a `ghw.PCIDevice` struct
   describing the graphics card.
 This may be `nil` if no PCI device information could be determined for the card.
-* `ghw.GraphicsCard.Nodes` is an array of pointers to `ghw.TopologyNode`
-  structs, one for each NUMA node that the GPU/graphics card is affined to.
-On non-NUMA systems, this will always be an empty array.
+* `ghw.GraphicsCard.Node` is an pointer to a `ghw.TopologyNode` struct that the GPU/graphics card is affined to.
+On non-NUMA systems, this will always be `nil`.

 ```go
 package main